nventive/FlutterApplicationTemplate/doc/Architecture.md

 See [DependencyInjection.md](DependencyInjection.md) for more details.

+### Diagnostics
+This application contains a diagnostic overlay.

+See [Diagnostics.md](Diagnostics.md) for more details.

 ## Access (DAL)

 Data access services (also referred to as _repositories_) are always declared using an interface and implemented in a separate class.
 These interfaces are meant to be used from the business layer.